What is the richest horse race in the world? It’s an intriguing question which we’ll look into in this article.

 The winning horse in 2019, Anthony Van Dyck took home just under £1 million in prize money.

 7. The Grand National – £1 million

-The 2019 winning team took home just £561,000.
-Whilst this is still a life-changing amount of money, it’s not on the same level as other rich horse races around the world.
+The 2019 winning team took home £561,000.
+I guess it’s not bad for the 7th richest horse race in the world.

-Overall, there is a ridiculous amount of money in this sport and the richest horse races just act as proof.
+Overall, there is a ridiculous amount of money in this sport and the richest horse races mentioned above just act as proof.

 Which is your favourite horse race in the world?
 Let me know by leaving a comment below right now.